ecoscape-earth/ecoscape-layers/README.md

 - `elevation_fn`: path to optional elevation raster for filtering habitats by species elevation.
 If not specified, elevation will not be considered in the creation of habitat layers.

 - `iucn_range_src`: path to optional IUCN dataset of ranges for bird species.
 Refer to Setup for how to obtain this if needed.
-This is not required if `range_src` will be set "ebird".
+This is not required if `range_src` is set to "ebird".

 - `ebird_key`: eBird API key.
 This is not required if `range_src` is set to "iucn".

 You can then use the `generate_habitat` method to produce a habitat layer for a given bird species based on range map data, terrain preferences, and elevation if specified in the constructor.
 This method takes parameters:

-- `species_code`: If `range_src` is set to "iucn" then use the scientific name for the bird species.
-If `range_src` is set to "ebird" 6-letter eBird code of the species for which habitat layers should be generated.
+- `species_code`: If `range_src` is set to "iucn", then use the scientific name for the bird species.
+If `range_src` is set to "ebird", then use instead the 6-letter eBird code of the species for which habitat layers should be generated.
 This can be found by looking up the species on eBird and taking the 6-letter code found at the end of the species page's URL.

 - `habitat_fn`: name of output habitat layer.